 speech is one thing, but using violence to impose your views on s is the opposite of free speech.
-Religion comes in here, because minority religious groups in various different religions reject the om of others to hold contrary views and seek, by violence or to impose their ideas.
+Religion comes in here, use some minority religious groups in various different religions the freedom of others to hold contrary views and seek, by ice or force, to impose their ideas.